francispotter/busy-mirror/README.md

 When used to designate items, a range of sequence numbers is separated by a hyphen, with no whitespace, and is inclusive.
 For example, `4-6` designates items 4, 5, and 6.
 A hyphen without a number after it includes all the items from that item to the end of the queue.
 A hyphen on its own indicates the last item in the queue.

+Below are some examples of task designations by sequence number.

+`busy pop 5` pops item number 5

+`busy drop 3-7` drops items 3 through 7 (4 items)

+`busy list 3-` lists all the items from number 3 through the end of the list

+`busy delete 3 5 7 9` deletes only the items designated

+`busy defer -` defers the last task

+`busy manage -4` is an error!
+Use `busy manage 1-4` instead.

+Items will always be handled in the order they appear in the queue, regardless of the order the criteria are provided.
+So for example, if a `pop` command designates some items, they will be moved to the top of the queue in the order, relative to each other, they currently appear in the queue.

+The sequence numbers in the `list` command output are from the queue itself.
+So the `list` command does not modify the sequence numbers, even when item designation is applied.

 ### Tags

 Items can have tags, which are space-separated hashtags in the item description.
-A task can have no tags, one tag, or more than one tag.
+An item can have no tags, one tag, or more than one tag.
 For example the following item description has the tag "errands":

 ```
 go to the supermarket #errands
 ```

-The hash itself ("#") is omitted from the command line when designating items by tag.
+Hash tags may be used for item designation, in which case the hash itself ("#") is omitted from the command line.

-### Item Designations

-Item designations appear after the command.
 For example, the following command will move all the items with the `#errands` hash to the top of the queue.

 ```
 busy pop errands